-You don’t need to travel to Munich to eat this traditional German dish called Jägerspätzle!
-This Bavarian classic is often served at the Oktoberfest and makes for a seriously exciting family dinner.
+You don’t need to travel to Munich to eat this traditional German spaetzle dish called Jägerspätzle!
+This Bavarian classic is often served at the Oktoberfest and makes for a seriously exciting (but simple!) family dinner.

 They are small dumplings made from flour, eggs and milk.
 The sauce is a delicious rich Mushroom gravy, perfect for fall!